 [2] Instruct the editors to modify the following text in subclause 25.10 (Channelization) at 3550.5:

-where n denotes the channel index decided by dot11CMMGCurrentChannelCenterFrequencyIndex.
+where channel starting frequencies of channel numbers 1 to 8 and channel numbers 9 to 10 are 42.66 GHz and 47.52 GHz, respectively, and n denotes the channel index decided by dot11CMMGCurrentChannelCenterFrequencyIndex.

 [3] Instruct the editors to modify the following text in subclause 25.10 (Channelization) at 3550.26:

-where n denotes the channel index decided by dot11CMMGCurrentChannelCenterFrequencyIndex.
+where channel starting frequencies of channel numbers 1 to 4 and channel number 5 are 42.93 GHz and 47.79 GHz, respectively, and n denotes the channel index decided by dot11CMMGCurrentChannelCenterFrequencyIndex.